jaensen/ABIS-SmartApp-Server/readme.md

 use it as their sole backend.

-It provides authentication and authorization, a group-chat, notifications, forms and a workflow system under one application-agnostic GraphQL API.
+It provides authentication and authorization, a group-chat, notifications, forms, charts and a workflow system under one application-agnostic GraphQL API.

 Besides the built-in functionality, it is expandable with own _Dialogs_.
 Dialogs are blueprints for chatbot-conversations.